 What is Sexual Addiction?

-Sexual addiction is characterized by an individual’s persistent and escalating pattern of engaging in sexual activities, fantasies, or behaviors that are difficult to control, causing distress, and negatively impacting various aspects of their life, including relationships, work, and overall well-being.
+Sexual addiction, sometimes referred to as hypersexuality or compulsive sexual behavior disorder, is characterized by an individual’s persistent and escalating pattern of engaging in sexual activities, fantasies, or behaviors that are difficult to control, causing distress, and negatively impacting various aspects of their life, including relationships, work, and overall well-being.

 Key features and signs of sexual addiction may include: